-Here we cover some options available to you, as well as some tips to be aware of as a single person seeking health insurance cover.
+Here we cover some options available to you, outline their average costs based on our data, and offer some tips to be aware of.

 What is singles health insurance?

 Singles health insurance is a policy that covers one person.
 It differs from couples and family health insurance policies, which cover multiple people.

 Unlike a couples or family policy, where all people are covered for the same things, a singles policy can be chosen based on one person’s specific needs.
 If you are a couple, there is also the option to consider taking out two separate singles policies so that each policy can be tailored to each person’s needs and desired level of coverage.